kamilacoder/sentimentdataset1/README.md

-# sentimentdataset1
+# KPI Dashboard
-### Sentimentdataset1
+### KPI Dashboard

-in this sentimentdataset1 I have uploaded a sample dashboard.
+in this KPI Dashboard I have uploaded a sample dashboard.
 In this I haved worked.